madhur/madhur.github.com/_posts/2013-11-05-makingmostdatadirectory.markdown

 {% endraw %}
 {% endhighlight %}

-This is where \_data directory comes in handly where you don't want to embed little pieces of information regarding your site in dirty repeating html.
-Using \_data directory, you can make the information which is going to change over the period of time structurable and also provide dynamism at the same time.
+This is where `\_data` directory comes in handy where you don't want to embed little pieces of information regarding your site in dirty repeating html.
+Using `\_data` directory, you can make the information which is going to change over the period of time structured and also provide dynamism at the same time.